lee-zhg/intro-appid/README.md

 When deploying your application, you can consistently enforce policy-driven security by using the Ingress networking capability in IBM Cloud™ Kubernetes Service or OpenShift.
 With this approach, you can enable authorization and authentication for all of the applications in your cluster at the same time, **without ever changing your app code**!

+IBM Cloud App ID is a cloud service that allows developers to easily add authentication and authorization capabilities to their applications while all the operational aspects of the service are handled by the IBM Cloud Platform.
+App ID is intended for developers that don't need or want to know anything about various security protocols.

 The following diagram to see the authentication flow.

   ![alt text](images/appid_architecture01.png)